JardaMartan/meeting-recording/README.md

 # Webex Recording Download Bot

 Webex meeting recordings are normally available for download only to meeting hosts and only using a web browser.
 Host needs to access the webex site's web page and find the recordings there.
-This Bot provides a capability to download recordings from a Webex meeting (both Classic and Space meetings) by just sending it a meeting number and host email or by forwarding it a Space recording message.
+This Bot provides a capability to download recordings of a Webex meeting (both Classic and Space meetings) by just sending it a meeting number and host email or by forwarding it a Space recording message.
 <img src="./images/rec-1.png" width="50%">
 The links for download are temporary links (valid for 4 hours) provided by Webex [Meetings](https://developer.webex.com/docs/api/v1/meetings) and [Recordings](https://developer.webex.com/docs/api/v1/recordings) APIs.
 The Bot neither downloads the recordings nor it stores any meeting or recording information.